You might. And you might not. Getting a doctor’s clearance prior to starting an exercise program has one purpose, which is to answer this:

 To some degree, common sense applies here.
 How healthy are you right now?
 Do you have any physical concerns, or anything going on with your body that doesn’t seem quite right?
 Anything you honestly can’t explain?

-These are things that should prompt a visit to your doctor prior to starting an exercise program, according to many major exercise science and medicine associations (including the American College of Sports Medicine, the National Strength and Conditioning Association, Exercise and Sports Science Australia, and Sports Medicine Australia, among many others).
-The results of an examination or testing are used to gather information and provide guidelines, with an overall goal to decrease your risk of a sudden, serious medical event – in layman’s terms, a medical emergency that could lead to disability or death.
+These are things that should prompt a visit to your doctor prior to starting an exercise program.
+Major exercise science and medicine associations agree on this. (including the American College of Sports Medicine, the National Strength and Conditioning Association, Exercise and Sports Science Australia, and Sports Medicine Australia, among many others).
+The results of an examination or testing are used to provide guidelines.
+The overall goal is to decrease your risk of a sudden, serious medical event.
+Or in layman’s terms, a medical emergency that could lead to disability or death.

 - There is a wealth of current and historical data show that heart-related events (those that are highest risk, and that you might be most worried about) are associated with exercise in only about 5% of cases.
 To put it another way, they happen to about 20 people out of every million.